tasosxak/nectar-lang/README.md

 # Keywords
 The first step of compilation named "Lexical Analysis" and splits the input file to tokens.
-In this phase, the compiler recognizes the reserved keywords.
+In this phase, the compiler recognizes the reserved keywords which are:

 ```